TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 This allows rapid reset and reduces manual repositioning effort.

 ### Electrical and Thermal Considerations
 Because the Raspberry Pi 5 will perform continuous audio processing, it requires active cooling to prevent thermal throttling and maintain safe surface temperatures.
-The official Raspberry Pi Active Cooler mounts directly to the board and provides sufficient airflow to keep the enclosure below **40 °C (104 °F)**, consistent with consumer electronics safety guidance.
-The Processing Unit operates entirely at **≤5 V DC**, well within low-voltage safety limits, and its wiring and connectors follow standard consumer electronics practices to ensure electrical safety, proper insulation, and compliance with typical indoor operating conditions (0–40 °C, non-condensing humidity).
+The official Raspberry Pi Active Cooler mounts directly to the board and provides sufficient airflow to keep the enclosure below 40 °C (104 °F), consistent with consumer electronics safety guidance.
+The Processing Unit operates entirely at ≤5 V DC, well within low-voltage safety limits, and its wiring and connectors follow standard consumer electronics practices to ensure electrical safety, proper insulation, and compliance with typical indoor operating conditions (0–40 °C, non-condensing humidity).

 ### Conclusion
 This solution supports the specified project goals by: